jasperkatzban/softdes-franks-list/README.md

 # Frank's List
 This is an online store meant for buying and selling used goods throughout the BOW (Babson, Olin, Wellesley) community.
+Built by @jasperkatzban, @jellyyams, and @jonaskaz using Flask, Bootstrap, and Firebase.

 [Click here for more details about our project](https://sd2020spring.github.io/DepthProject-kelly-jasper-jonas/)